sgsbucket/animan-doc/docs/animan/show.md

   </ScreenshotMark>
   <ScreenshotMark x="33.1%" y="32.3%" width="10%" height="9.5%" textPosition="right" borderRadius="8px">
     <div>Shows the progress of an Episode.</div>
-    <div>Click to show the progress detail.</div>
+    <div>Click to display the progress detail.</div>
   </ScreenshotMark>
   <ScreenshotMark x="50%" y="80%" width="99%" height="36%" textPosition="top" borderRadius="8px">
     List render status of each Shot of the selected Episode.
   </ScreenshotMark>
 </Screenshot>

-All Episodes that have rendering turned on are shown on the top of the tab.
+All Episodes that have rendering turned on are listed on the top of the tab.
 Each Episode has a progress bar for a quick view at its status.
 Click on the Episode box to list the Shot rendering status for that Episode.

 Clicking on the column headings SHOT, TIME, or SIZE will sort the render table by that column's values.